MissouriMRR/Simulation-2024-SUAS-Enviroment/README.md

+Branch Specific: The goal of this branch is to create the SUAS airport using satelite images and 3d modeling.
+Hopefully to be merged with simple-map once GeoReferencing is figured out.

 # Simulation-2024
 Missouri S&amp;T Multirotor Design Team's simulation environments for our 2023-2024 competition: the Student Unmanned Aerial Systems Competition (SUAS)